Focus-Points/focuspoints-sitecore/readme.md

 ## Sitecore module

-Choose the correct version of the module from the `releases` folder and install into Sitecore.
+Download the module from https://github.com/Focus-Points/focuspoints-sitecore/releases or go to the `Sitecore-packages` folder and install the module into Sitecore.
 Afterwards publish the all the items under `/sitecore/templates/System/Media`.

 # Configuration